zmaril/bumi/README.md

 So far Bumi has been used to load the Linux kernel into a Titan database.
 It seems to work, but I'm tweaking the code and making all this up as I go.
-I've included as part of this pipeline some analysis tools I've built with Faunus and R. If your project doesn't have Linux style commit messages, then some of the graphs produced will be quite boring.

 ### Getting started

 Grab a largish instance on AWS and install git, R, leiningen, etc. until everything works.
-That means going in and installing `ggplot2` for R as well.

 Clone your project locally.